Rules

 Game with Labels for Components

-Each point has the following sequence:
+Play has the following sequence:

-2. The starting goalie places the target ball on the nearby dimple, signifying readiness.
+2. The starting goalie places the target ball in the nearby dimple, signifying readiness.
 (The team to the left of the scoreboard gets to start first at the beginning of each game.
 After the first point, the team that lost the last point starts.)

 3. The referee (if available) announces the score, signifying readiness.

-4. The defending goalie says “Ready,” signifying readiness.
+4. The defending goalie says “ready,” signifying readiness.
 This signal initiates active play.

 9. Repeat …